OfficeDev/Office-Add-in-samples/Samples/Word-Get-Started-With-Dev-Kit/README.md

 ### Run the add-in using Office Add-ins Development Kit extension

-We recommend you try this sample by using the [Office Add-ins Development Kit](https://marketplace.visualstudio.com/items?itemName=msoffice.microsoft-office-add-in-debugger).
-The Office Add-ins Development Kit is an end-to end developer tool for building Office add-ins.
-It helps create, run, and debug an Office Add-in.

 1. **Download the sample code**

    To download this sample code, either: